monopoly34/WiFi-Sensing-using-ESP32/README.md

   - [ ] implement Deep Learning models (LSTM/CNN) for gesture recognition.
   - [ ] add more ESP32 receivers to create a mesh sensing network.

-### Thanks to every Stackoverflow thread, Github repository, Youtube tutorial and article on Google that helped me learn and make this project
+### Thanks to every Stackoverflow thread, Github repository, Youtube tutorial and article on Google that helped me learn and make this project!
 ------
 *Project by [monopoly34]*